gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 1. Finally, if an authentication corresponding to the specified registry is found, subsequent pulls will make use of it.

-Now that the Runner is set up to authenticate against your private registry, learn [how to configure `.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/README.html#image-and-services) in order to use that registry.
+Now that the runner is set up to authenticate against your private registry, learn [how to configure `.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/README.html#image-and-services) to use that registry.

 #### Support for GitLab integrated registry